A man watching the sunrise | 5 Essential Benefits of Behavioral Therapy for Improved Mental Health Treatment

 While all these methods can most definitely help improve your overall well-being, for this post, we are mainly focusing on the first two bullet points: psychotherapy and psychiatry.

-We are focusing on 5 ways that therapy can improve your life, and we’ll tie in how psychiatry can help after.
+We are focusing on five essential benefits of behavioral therapy, and we’ll tie in how psychiatry can complement your mental health treatment.

-There is no other place where you can really focus on yourself and your issues besides therapy.
+There is no better place to focus on yourself and your issues than in therapy.
 And let’s be honest: everyone has issues.
 Some people tend to bottle up their issues, which isn’t the healthiest option.
-Many people talk about their issues with their family and friends, which can be better, but also isn’t the same as working through issues with a therapist.
+Many people talk about their issues with their family and friends, which can be better, but it isn’t the same as working through issues with a therapist.

 When having a conversation with family and friends, there is usually a back-and-forth.
 You may be trying to talk about your issues, but they could bring their own issues or opinions into the conversation.
 Also, there may be some things you don’t feel comfortable being fully honest about with them.

 In a therapy session, you have a licensed professional there to help you.
 They aren’t going to repeat anything you tell them in the session (unless they are worried about your safety), and they have no bias or opinions to bring into the conversation.
-They are there to solely focus on you, and to help you navigate the issues you are facing in the best, healthiest way possible.
+They are there to focus on you solely and help you navigate the issues you face in the best, healthiest way possible.

 Learn how to stigma around mental health care is changing and why mental healthcare is for everyone.

-While you could potentially develop coping strategies on your own, therapists are experts when it comes to this.
-They can help you identify your triggers as well as establish effective coping strategies in a much quicker and more likely effective way than if you were to try to do it on your own.
+While you could potentially develop coping strategies on your own, therapists are experts in this area.
+They can help you identify your triggers as well as establish effective coping strategies in a much quicker and more effective way than if you were to try to do it on your own.
 After all, they do this for a living!

-On any given week, most people experience some sort of stress in their lives.
-Whether it is related to work, relationships, friendships, family, money, etc., talking through that stress with a therapist can help you to unpack and move forward with a clearer head.
+On any given week, most people experience some stress.
+Whether that stress is related to work, relationships, friendships, family, money, etc., talking through that stress with a therapist can help you to unpack and move forward with a clearer head.
 Also, your therapist will likely help you determine action steps to navigate those stressors in a healthy way.

 The powerful results of combining TMS with psychotherapy.